Radiation Therapy

 Treating Brain Tumors with Radiation

-When a child is treated with radiation therapy, a machine aims a beam of high-energy radiation through the skin at a small part of the brain or a large area of the brain and spine to kill cancer cells inside the body.
-The level of radiation your child may receive depends on the kind of brain tumor, where the tumor is located, and how old your child is.
+When a child is treated with radiation therapy, a machine aims a beam of high-energy radiation through the skin at parts of the brain and spine to kill cancer cells inside the body.
+The area and level of radiation your child may receive depends on the kind of brain tumor, where the tumor is located, and how old your child is.
+Radiation is administered in different ways based on the location, size, and characteristics of the brain tumor:

 Some younger children may need sedation (medicine to help them sleep) to help them stay still during radiation treatment.

-While radiation is good at killing brain tumors, it can also damage normal tissues, especially in growing children.
+While radiation can be good at killing brain tumors, it can also damage normal tissues, especially in growing children.
 Radiation to a child’s brain can change how well they learn, and it can cause damage that may last a long time.

 Because of this, your child’s treatment team will be very careful when recommending this treatment.